UPPMAX/UPPMAX-documentation/docs/software/mariadb.md

 > Note: default configuration allows only connections from localhost.

-## Initializing the MariaDB server-database
+## Initialising the MariaDB server-database

 ### Load MariaDB module